bradfrost/atomic-design/chapter-4.md

 ## Bring it on home
 The design system is taking shape and the team is cooking with gas to bring the project home.
 At this stage, UI patterns are well established, the team is taking some final steps to tighten everything up and prepare for launch.

 UX designers are hitting the prototype hard to make sure the flows and interactions are all logical and intuitive.
 Visual designers are combing over the interface and proposing design tweaks to the UI to polish up the design.
 Front-end developers are testing the experience in a slew of browsers and devices while also addressing design feedback.
 Back-end developers are hard at work integrating the front-end UI into the CMS (we'll talk more about the relationship between front-end and back-end in chapter 5).
-And of course the clients and stakeholders are making last-minute demands—I mean suggestions—about the design and content.
+And, of course, the clients and stakeholders are making last-minute demands—I mean suggestions—about the design and content.
 The whole team is contributing documentation for the style guide, cleaning up the patterns in the pattern library, and working hard to get the website off the ground.

 Then—seemingly in the blink of an eye—the website and accompanying design system launch.
 Champagne is poured, high-fives are exchanged and, of course, post-launch bugs are squashed.
 Users visit the new site to find a beautiful, functional, consistent, and cohesive experience that undoubtedly makes them weep tears of joy.
 Mission accomplished.